pdm-project/pdm/docs/usage/scripts.md

 +++ 2.16.0

-PDM can run single-file scripts with [inline script metadata](https://peps.python.org/pep-0723/).
+PDM can run single-file scripts with [inline script metadata](https://peps.python.org/pep-0723/) specified by PEP 723.

 The following is an example of a script with embedded metadata: